progress/flowmon-manager/README.md

 ```
 ssh-copy-id flowmon@10.100.24.55
 ```
-It also needs that all appliances have enabled automatic package update so it will use them.
+It also needs that all appliances have enabled Automatic package download (in User interface: Configuration Center > Available packages section) so it will use them.
 However, you can simply modify the Ansible playbook to upload the files to location and use them but for a simplicity we are using here already downloaded files.
 ## Installation
 Use your favorite SCP program to copy the file to Flowmon Collector to the flowmon user home directory.
 On Windows you can use for example WinSCP - <https://winscp.net/eng/download.php>